qtproject/pyside-pyside-setup/sources/pyside6/PySide6/doc/qtwebenginecore.rst

 .. note:: Do not execute lengthy routines in the callback function, because
           it might block the rendering of the web engine page.
 // @snippet qwebenginepage-runjavascript

+// @snippet qwebenginepage-printtopdf
+Renders the current content of the page into a PDF document and returns a byte array containing the PDF data as parameter to ``resultCallback``.

+The page size and orientation of the produced PDF document are taken from the values specified in ``layout``, while the range of pages printed is taken from ``ranges`` with the default being printing all pages.

+.. note:: The ``QWebEnginePage.WebAction.Stop`` web action can be used to
+          interrupt this operation.
+// @snippet qwebenginepage-printtopdf